Stop Your dog from peeing in the house

 Keep in mind that your dog loves you and wants to please you.
 So train your dog properly, and there will be no issues.
 How can you stop your small dog from peeing in the house?

 Consistency is the key which means that you will need to keep to a routine for the daily walks and feeding times.
-Dogs have a tendency to go to the bathroom shortly after they eat.
+Dogs and puppies have a tendency to go to the bathroom shortly after they eat or drink.
+They are also most likely to eliminate after awaking from a nap or first thing in the morning.

 Take them out shortly after any meal they have and just before you go to bed.
 Also, a few occasions in between these are helpful as small dogs have small bladders which make it important that they have opportunities to urinate.
 Tiny puppies have even smaller bladders.